-Why buy online?
+Why buy best road bike online?
 It’s a good question.
 The majority of big bike brands sell via dealerships and physical stores.
 This makes sense for a number of reasons including getting the perfect size, fit and color for your road bike, see it in person, get everything just right and maybe even form a relationship with your local bike shop, something that will likely come in handy when you need parts or service.
 So if this is your first bike, buying something from the likes of Trek, Specialized, Giant, Cannondale etc. in a physical store might make sense.

 However, you may be missing out.
 It takes considerable resources to set up a dealership and manage a huge supply chain.
 Then there are manpower and marketing costs.
 It does not make sense for smaller brands to operate in this manner and so they sell direct-to-customer, utilizing the excellent logistics of companies such as Amazon.com.

 This means that when you buy from these underdogs, more of your money is going towards the actual product rather than marketing and brand-name.
 Some of these lesser-known products offer value and performance that can give the big guys a run for their money.
 Here are our top recommendations for the best road bikes: